More Than a Wife and a Mom: A Study of Mom Vlogging Practices in China: Findings from Interviews

-Thematically, our participants' mom vlogging was centered around housework (P1), pregnancy (P2), education (P3), family (P3, P4), and product recommendation (P2).
-They generally had good experience of mom vlogging, with a sense of identity and achievement for stay-at-home moms and mom vloggers.
-They were also supported by their family members, and a supportive follower community.
+Our participants' vlogs were mostly about housework (P1), pregnancy (P2), education (P3), family (P3, P4), and product recommendations (P2).
+All of them had an overall good experience with mom vlogging and viewed it as a job or career (N=4).
+They enjoyed a sense of identity and achievement through sharing skills (P2), encouraging novice moms (P1, P2, P3, P4), and providing parenting and education suggestions (P2, P3).

-\paragraph{\textbf{Sense of Identity and Achievement.}} Before P3 became a mom, she felt ``stay-at-home mother'' to be an awkward word, which she thought she would never identify with.
-This has changed after giving birth to her child, \begin{quote} ``When I become a mom, I feel the huge responsibility of being a stay-at-home mom.
-Moms just should stay at home and accompany their kids.
-They should receive more respect.
-Now, when I introduce myself as a stay-at-home mom, I'm proud.'' \end{quote}

-All our participants saw mom vlogging as a job/career, as P3 said, \begin{quote} ``I treated vlogging as a job, just like teaching.
-I take it very seriously.'' \end{quote} A sense of accomplishment was gained through sharing skills with novice moms (P2), and making followers feel encouraged and become less anxious and more peaceful in raising children (P3).
-P2 told the author that many new moms would consult her for experience.

-\paragraph{\textbf{Supportive Family and Followers.}} Our participants received much support from both their family and followers.
-P2's husband, who worked in Douyin, encouraged her to become a mom vlogger, and helped her by providing practical suggestions from a insider's perspective.
-In the case of P3, her parents were big fans of her, and were both in her chat group established for moms.
-Her husband also spoke highly of her career as a mom vlogger.

-P1's family showed her support to some extent, though in a ``have-to-support manner.''
-She said, \begin{quote} ``My and my husband's parents are fine with me doing vlogging.
-My mother-in-law shows neither support nor objection...
-This is my own decision and I'll just do it, no matter what they think.
-Even if they support me, they can't buy me more visibility...
-My husband must support all my decisions.'' \end{quote} Given the relatively low degree of support received from her family, P1 told them that she would try vlogging for one year, as a challenge.
-If it did not turn out to be successful, she may consider returning to the workplace.

-Followers showed support to mom vloggers by either directly uttering encouragement or providing suggestions regarding video content and duration.
-Mutual support was further demonstrated in fan groups, as in the case of P3.
-In her ``mom group'' of over 300 members, people would share experience, seek help, and do yoga together, both online and offline.
-Personal attacks and criticisms, though, were also found common in the interaction, which we will elaborate on in a later section.